-In a dynamic workenvironment, it is important to have processes that are flexible enough to keepup with the changing demands.
+In a dynamic work environment, it is important to have processes that are flexible enough to keep up with the changing demands.
 The more rigid and outdated the processes seem, the higher the chances of employees side-stepping them.
 Make sure to keep updating the processes, along with taking into account the multiple possible use cases.
-Talk to employees across levels to understand their experiences, so that the processes seem realistic and not like a top-down mandate.
-If people can easily determine what process applies to them, no matter what situation they are in, and if they can see the value of following the process, accountable behaviour is likely to be at an all time high.
+Talk to employees across levels to understand their experiences.
+Ensure that the processes seem realistic and not like a top-down mandate.
+If people can easily determine what process applies to them, no matter what situation they are in; and if they can see the value of following the process, accountable behaviour is likely to be at an all time high.

 Next week, we’ll move on to the more people related aspects of an accountable by design organisation – the leaders.